 Understanding why chronic edema transitions from lymph fluid to subcutaneous fat can inform strategies to prevent the transition, and may eventually enable novel therapies.

-A study published this month examined the hypothesis that fat accumulation is an active process that is caused by changes in the behaviour of stem cells normally found in the arm (called “adipose-derived stem cells”), which have the ability to form new fat, bone, muscle, cartilage, tendon and connective tissue (ref 2).
+In 2013 researchers examined the hypothesis that fat accumulation in advanced lymphedema is an active process that is caused by changes in the behaviour of stem cells normally found in the arm (called “adipose-derived stem cells”), which have the ability to form new fat, bone, muscle, cartilage, tendon and connective tissue (ref 2).
 These cells are believed to normally play a role in weight gain and injury repair.
 To test this hypothesis the researchers collected hundreds of stem cells from arms with non-pitting (more advanced, or chronic) lymphedema and compared them with stem cells taken from normal arms.
 To identify differences in the cells the researchers looked for changes in gene activity (using single-cell transcriptional profiling that can show which genes are active, and hence how cells are behaving) and also tested the functional abilities of these stem cells by seeing what types of tissue they could coax the cells into forming.

 The researchers found that stem cells from arms with lymphedema were more likely to form fat (see Figure 1 for an example of their observations), less likely to form vascular tissue including veins and arteries, and may also have an enhanced ability to form new lymphatic tissue.
 The latter phenomenon may reflect a compensatory mechanism to help relieve lymphatic pressure, albeit one that is insufficient to overcome the functional deficit arising from lymph node removal.
 These results may explain the accumulation of adipose tissue observed in chronic lymphedema.

 So what does this mean for patients with lymphedema or for those at risk?